zhaihaotian/zhaihaotian.github.io/_pages/about.md

 <!-- <span style="color:green">Also accepted at ICLR 2025 FM-Wild Workshop</span> -->

-*We propose MCP++—a zero-shot TTA framework that employs multi-cache strategies with cross-modal prototype alignment and residual fine-tuning, boosting vision-language models' robustness under distribution shifts.*
+*We observed that cache-based test-time adaptation performance is positively correlated with intra-class compactness.
+To address the unreliability of low-entropy samples under distribution shifts, we propose MCP, which uses an entropy cache for prototype initialization, an align cache to fuse visual and textual information and tighten intra-class distributions, and a negative cache to calibrate high-entropy predictions.
+We further extend this into the MCP++ framework by introducing cross-modal prototype alignment and residual learning, achieving state-of-the-art generalization on 15 downstream tasks.*

 **Xinyu Chen<sup>*</sup>, Haotian Zhai<sup>*</sup>, Can Zhang<sup>*</sup>, Ruirui Li<sup>†</sup>**